Are Discoveries Spurious? Distributions of Maximum Spurious Correlations and Their Applications: Distributions of maximum spurious correlations

 \section{Distributions of maximum spurious correlations}

 In this section, we first derive the asymptotic distributions of the maximum spurious correlation $\wh R_n(s,p)$.
-The analytic form of such asymptotic distributions can be obtained.
-Since the asymptotic distributions of $\wh R_n(s,p)$ depend on the unknown covariance matrix $\bSigma$, we provide a bootstrap estimate and demonstrate its consistency.
+The analytic form of such asymptotic distributions can be obtained in the isotropic case.
+As the asymptotic distributions of $\wh R_n(s,p)$ depend on the unknown covariance matrix $\bSigma$, we provide a bootstrap estimate and demonstrate its consistency.